 Author: Laura Vanderkam

 One hundred sixty-eight hours a week are the same for everyone.
-Likely, some supposedly overworked people are underworked, and many working methods are inefficient.
+Some supposedly overworked people are underworked, and many working methods are inefficient.
 A task is not necessarily a work merely because it has that title.

 With real-life examples, Vanderkam suggests to the readers that they have enough time to achieve their goals in life.
 Successful people do not have some extra hours, but instead, they utilize every second of time to become successful.